Plan ahead when it comes to packing:

 Clothing should be culturally appropriate to your study abroad destination.
-Inappropriate attire is not only inconsiderate to the host culture, but you could also feel awkward and attract unwanted attention.
-To plan your clothing needs, check with the host country program provider, and guidebooks for advice.
+Inappropriate attire is not only inconsiderate of the host culture, but you could also feel awkward and attract unwanted attention.
+To plan your clothing needs, check with the host country program provider and guidebooks for advice.
 When in doubt, dress nicer and more conservatively.
 On UMD Faculty-led short-term programs, the program leader is an excellent source of advice.

 Don’t forget to pack light.
 Plan to wear the same clothes a couple of times throughout the week.
 During short-term programs, plan to rinse out underwear and shirts in the evening—it’s a lot more fun exploring the local areas than spending hours finding and using a laundromat.
-On semester programs, laundry facilities will generally be available; there will be no need to take innumerable changes.
+In semester programs, laundry facilities will generally be available; there will be no need to take innumerable changes.

 You are no longer in the hallways of UMD, so you will not be able to wear pajamas everywhere.
 We encourage you to dress to blend in.
 Students around the world dress in a similar fashion with a few exceptions depending on the location.
 The clothes you take with you should be well-fitting, neat, and clean.
 Depending on the location, dress neatly for dinner, and don’t forget a fashionable outfit for going out!